mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 ## Hiring a support engineer: the job posting

 I've wanted to hire a support engineer for the past few months, but I've been short on time.
 It took even longer than I expected, but I've hired my first support engineer.
-The first step was to create a [job posting](https://tinypilotkvm.com/jobs/support-engineer/).
+The first step was to create a job posting](https://web.archive.org/web/20220128024101/https://tinypilotkvm.com/jobs/support-engineer/).

 I advertised the job description in three places: